josechang/sciinfo/README.md

 * [PostgreSQL Documentation](https://www.postgresql.org/docs/) :

-**There are several online manuals to refer.
+>There are several online manuals to refer.
 It's help to search SQL command.

 * [PostgreSQL wiki - Psycopg2 Tutorial](https://wiki.postgresql.org/wiki/Psycopg2_Tutorial) :

-**Some simple Python code can be found in this way.
+>Some simple Python code can be found in this way.
 You can just modify it.

 * [How To Install and Use PostgreSQL on CentOS 7](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-centos-7) :

-**It's really suitable for a beginner.
+>It's really suitable for a beginner.
 All commands almost come from here.

 Step 1 : Installation

 		sudo yum install postgresql-server postgresql-contrib

+Note that if Django already install all postgreSQL package, Skip this step.

 Step 2 : Create a new PostgreSQL database cluster